RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #71, #72

+Duplicated the Covet map so I could create a gallery of pieces for Covet so I can make new Covet maps in the future with the same mechanics.
+Spent these two sessions just deleting the main portion of the map to leave the reusable pieces.
+Next focus is to fill in the corner bushes all over the map.

 ## #69, #70

 We setup the stores and the gun dropping systems for each of the teams.
 In